 - Through open access to its content, greater visibility, more citations, higher impact on the field

-Professor of Epidemiology and Neurology at Columbia University, Elan D. Louis, M.D., M.S., is TOHM's founding editor-in-chief and past or current member of other editorial boards such as Neuroepidemiology and Movement Disorders.
+Professor of Neurology and Epidemiology, and Chief of the Division of Movement Disorders at Yale University, Elan D. Louis, M.D., M.S., is TOHM's founding editor-in-chief and past or current member of other editorial boards such as Neuroepidemiology and Movement Disorders.
 His interests are in degenerative diseases of the central nervous system, with a particular emphasis on tremor disorders.
 Dr. Louis has written over 300 peer-reviewed articles and has been invited to author editorials and reviews for journals such as Annals of Neurology, Movement Disorders, New England Journal of Medicine, and the Lancet.

 ASSOCIATE EDITOR, REVIEWS AND VIEWPOINTS

-Ruth Walker, M.D., Ph.D., Mount Sinai School of Medicine (United States)
+Ruth Walker, M.D., Ph.D., James J. Peters Veterans Affairs Medical Center, Mount Sinai School of Medicine (United States)

 Alberto Albanese, M.D., Istituto Nazionale Neurologicao, Università Cattolica del Sacro Cuore “Carlo Besta” (Italy)